 Wade regretted lying to the women who helped him pass as straight over the years — until one of them asked for help in return.

-We depended on one another: Marcia came to me whenever she needed a fallback date for a dance or comfort in the wake of a breakup with another guy.
-I went to her when I needed to squelch rumors that I was gay.
+We depended on one another: Marcia came to me whenever she needed a fallback date for a dance.
+And she came seeking comfort in the wake of a breakup with another guy.
+Meanwhile, I went to her when I needed to squelch rumors that I was gay.

-I lost touch with her after she moved during high school, but I progressed through a series of beards — faux girlfriends who saw me through many a homecoming and formal dance.
-This continued into my adult life: Even once I’d met Gary, I kept another beard around, whom I often took along to corporate functions or weddings.
+I lost touch with her after she moved during high school, but I progressed through a series of beards.
+These faux girlfriends saw me through many a homecoming and formal dance.
+And this continued into my adult life: Even once I’d met Gary, I kept another beard around, whom I often took along to corporate functions or weddings.

 Topping that list was my Marcia.
-She did not take the news well, feeling as if I had used her at a time when she was most vulnerable, and she was right.
+She did not take the news well.
+Apparently, she felt I had used her at a time when she was most vulnerable.
 I did not hear from her again for many years.

 Then recently, out of the blue, she contacted me via Facebook asking if she could call me.